 While at the helm of WLC baseball, Smith was responsible for guiding the Warriors to their first two winning seasons (2001, 2002) in program history.
 In each of those seasons, the Warriors were just one win shy of reaching the NCAA Tournament.
 He coached a total of 30 players to various all-conference teams, including 12 first team selections.
 He also mentored the program's first-ever NCAA Division III batting champion and D3baseball.com Honorable Mention All-American, Chris Glasel.

 As head coach of the women's soccer program, Smith was named Lake Michigan Conference Co-Coach of the Year twice – in 1999 and 2001.
 During his seven seasons, Smith coached 18 players who earned First Team all-conference honors.

 Smith earned his bachelor's degree in history and broad field social studies from Wisconsin Lutheran in 1998.
-He is an enrollment & academic advisor in Wisconsin Lutheran College's College of Adult & Graduate Studies.
+He is an academic advisor in Wisconsin Lutheran College's College of Adult & Graduate Studies.
 Smith and his wife, Amy, currently live in Germantown.